ThatRustySpoonMate/Configurable-Wireless-Sensor-Node/README.md

 # Battery Life
-80mA when awake and reading sensors/publishing data 4mA when in deep sleep
+80mA when awake and reading sensors/publishing data and wake_led
+4mA when in deep sleep

 # Connections